-Flying from Paro to Kathmandu offers you a most exquisite scenery.
-Overflying 4 – 5 of the highest mountains in the world, by clear weather you will see the Mt.
-Everest, Lhotse, Makalu und Kangchenjunga.
+Flying from Paro to Kathmandu offers you the most exquisite scenery.
+Overflying 4 – 5 of the highest mountains in the world, by clear weather you will see Mt.
+Everest, Lhotse, Makalu, and Kangchenjunga.
 A display you will remember a long time to come.

 If you travel on land, you will pass through Phuntsholing, Gelephu, and Samdrup Jongkar, the only for tourists open land border at the east of Bhutan.